Temper Tantrums – When to Worry

 Self-injurious Tantrums

-By the time a child reaches age 3, a pattern of trying to hurt oneself during a tantrum may be a sign of major depression and should always be evaluated.
+By the time a child reaches age 3, a pattern of trying to hurt oneself during a tantrum may be a sign of major depression and should be evaluated.
 At this age tantrums that include behaviors such as scratching oneself till the skin bleeds, head-banging, or biting oneself are red flags no matter how long the episodes last or how often they occur.
-In this study, they were almost always associated with a psychiatric diagnosis.
+In this study, they were often associated with a psychiatric diagnosis.

 Frequent Tantrums